Teaching English Abroad for Couples

 My husband and I are both TEFL teachers.
 We met abroad – it was the first year teaching abroad for both of us, and we were working in the same school.
-We lived in China for over two years, teaching at two schools, before moving to Japan where we both specialised and worked for different companies.
-There are pros and cons to being in a couple when you move to teach English abroad, and from someone who has first-hand experience of it, here is my top advice for making it work.
+We lived in China for over two years, teaching at two schools, before moving to Japan where we both specialized and worked for different companies.
+There are pros and cons to being a couple when you move to teach English abroad, and from someone who has first-hand experience of it, here is my top advice for making it work.

 Pros and Cons

 Some schools actively look for couples to hire – double the teachers for half the work.
 Others are less inclined to hire couples – often when they’ve had a bad experience, such as a teaching couple breaking up on the job and causing staffing havoc.
 But if you find a school that is willing to accept you, it can be a great opportunity.
 Here are a few things to consider:

 - Pro: Moving to the other side of the world is a scary thing.
 If you have someone to move with you, it’s far less scary.